How to Grow Crocuses

 This guide will walk you through how to grow crocus bulbsstep-by-step, from preparing the soil to harvesting their blooms for vases and bouquets.

 Before you plant crocus bulbs, it’s important to prepare the soil you’re going to grow them in.
-This means picking an area that gets enough sun and rain, that has been appropriately mulched and fertilised and is around the right pH.
+Choose an area of your garden that gets enough sun and rain, and think about where you need colour and interest through the early months.

-Crocus bulbs can also be grown in pots and containers; fill a free-draining container with peat-free compost and position it in full sun.
+Crocus bulbs can also be grown in pots and containers; fill a free-draining container with a 3:1 mix of compost and horticultural grit and position it in full sun.

 For most crocus bulb varieties, the best time for planting is in the autumn, from late September onwards.
 This gives the roots plenty of time to establish before the first frosts.
 However, you can also get autumn-flowering crocuses, such as the saffron crocus, which should be planted in August.